fenago/deep-learning-for-nlp/Lab Guides/chapter_09/Lab_5.md

 ```

-Now that we know how to load the movie review text data, let’s look at cleaning it.
+Now that we know how to load the movie review text data, let's look at cleaning it.

 Clean Text Data